-As we are now into the summer holiday season, if you are planning to travel abroad and are concerned about Swine Flu the Association of British Travel Agents can provide further advice and information, or alternatively contact your Travel Agent.
+If you are planning to travel abroad and are concerned about Swine Flu the Association of British Travel Agents can provide further advice and information, or alternatively contact your Travel Agent.

 Pig Farmer or owner of a small holding with pigs?

 Pig herds in the UK are monitored for any animal disease not normally present in the EU and to identify any change in the prevalence of diseases that do occur.
-For further information on the impact for UK Pigs from Swine Flu contact the Department for the Environment and Rural Affairs, call the DeFRA helpline 08459 335577 or e-mail firstname.lastname@example.org.
+For further information on the impact for UK Pigs from Swine Flu contact the Department for the Environment and Rural Affairs, call the DeFRA help line 08459 335577 or e-mail email@example.com.

 Please also see our Flu Advice page for links to other useful websites.
 Please also see our Avian Influenza Information page.